July 25, 2022

 - Default Bucket – The name of the bucket in Planner that will be used if the value in the “Planner Bucket” task field is not specified.

-- “Planner Group Email” field – A project-level text custom field name that identifies the email of the Planner Group that the connected plan belongs to.
+- “Planner Group Email” field – A project-level text custom field name that identifies the email of the Planner Group that the connected plan belongs.

-Integrating Microsoft Project Online with Planner empowers managers with more accurate information of the project execution progress.
-With a close-to-real-time view of tasks and statuses accessible to the organization, managerial functions are more easily and efficiently performed.
-And at the same time, both project managers and the development team can keep working in the applications they prefer as the most efficient ones.
+Integrating Microsoft Project Online with Planner empowers managers with more accurate information on the project execution progress.
+With a close-to-real-time view of tasks and statuses accessible to the organization, managerial functions are more quickly and efficiently performed.
+And at the same time, both project managers and the development team can keep working on the applications they prefer as the most efficient ones.